SuleimanFarah/sunpy/Coordination-Meeting-2020-Notes.md

 #### Places to Make Use of setuptools Entry Points

-Never use them for they are for only the weak.

 #### Dependencies: Do we have too many?
 What versions of them should we support?
 * Can we remove scipy and pandas from core dependencies?